JXRepo/Micro-Banking-System/README.md

 ## Project Overview

-This Micro Banking System serves as a simplified prototype for a real-world banking system and offers extensibility for future enhancements.
+This Micro Banking System created by **Python** serves as a simplified prototype for a real-world banking system and offers extensibility for future enhancements.
 The system supports the following features:

 1. **Basic Features:**
    - Create new accounts